 Look through the Trailhead Trailmix “Prepare for Your Salesforce Platform Developer I Credential.”
 Take the modules as new, as a refresher and read the content links in the trailmix.

 For $19, I recommend the Focus on Force Platform Developer 1 Study Guide.
-(Note: At the time of publication, FoF are in the process of updating the study guide content over the next few weeks to cover the revised topics in the current exam.)
-At the time of studying for the beta exam, I would say FoF content covered 80% of the material in the exam.
+(Note: since the publication of this blog post, FoF has updated their PD1 study guide.)
 FoF does a great job with focusing on the key concepts that are important to know for the exam explained in a simple to understand way.
 Love the visuals with the screenshots and diagrams to drive the concepts home.
 It also includes links to Salesforce documentation for more information.

 Ladies Be Architect PD1 study group recordings, led by Blanca Leon-Carter.